ErFosi/CCS-UI/README.md

     From the root of the project, run:
     ```bash
     docker build -t secureguard-ai-ui \
-      --build-arg NEXT_PUBLIC_API_URL="http://your-production-backend-api-url.com" \
+      --build-arg NEXT_PUBLIC_FASTAPI_URL="http://your-production-backend-api-url.com" \
       --build-arg GOOGLE_API_KEY="your_production_google_api_key_for_build" \
+      --build-arg NEXT_PUBLIC_KEYCLOAK_URL="https://your-keycloak-url.com" \
+      --build-arg NEXT_PUBLIC_KEYCLOAK_REALM="your-keycloak-realm" \
+      --build-arg NEXT_PUBLIC_KEYCLOAK_CLIENT_ID="your-keycloak-client-id" \
       .
     ```
-    - Replace URLs and keys with your actual production values. `NEXT_PUBLIC_API_URL` will be baked into the client-side JavaScript. `GOOGLE_API_KEY` is passed here in case the build process itself needs it (e.g., for Genkit schema generation or validation).
+    - Replace URLs and keys with your actual production values. `NEXT_PUBLIC_FASTAPI_URL` and Keycloak URLs will be baked into the client-side JavaScript. `GOOGLE_API_KEY` is passed here in case the build process itself needs it.

 2.  **Run the Docker container:**
     ```bash
-    docker run -p 3000:3000 \
+    docker run -p 8000:8000 \
            -e GOOGLE_API_KEY="your_production_google_api_key_for_runtime" \
            secureguard-ai-ui
     ```
-    - The application inside the container will run on port 3000.
+    - The application inside the container will run on port 8000.
-    - `-p 3000:3000` maps port 3000 of the container to port 3000 on your host.
+    - `-p 8000:8000` maps port 8000 of the container to port 8000 on your host.
-    - `-e GOOGLE_API_KEY`: This sets the Google API key at runtime, which is necessary for server-side Genkit flows that run within the Next.js server (e.g., via Server Actions).
+    - `-e GOOGLE_API_KEY`: This sets the Google API key at runtime, which is necessary for server-side Genkit flows that run within the Next.js server.

-    The application will be accessible on your host at `http://localhost:3000`.
+    The application will be accessible on your host at `http://localhost:8000`.

 ## Backend Integration

 This UI is designed to communicate with a backend service responsible for:
-- Actual user authentication and session management.
+- Actual user authentication and session management (Keycloak).
 - Securely storing user data and videos.
 - Performing the AI-powered video censoring operations.
 - Managing subscriptions and premium features.

-The backend URL should be configured using the `NEXT_PUBLIC_API_URL` environment variable, provided at build time for Docker images or in `.env.local` for local development.
+The backend URL should be configured using the `NEXT_PUBLIC_FASTAPI_URL` environment variable, provided at build time for Docker images or in `.env.local` for local development.

 ## Project Structure